 This will depend on if you have injuries.
 If you have only minor property damage and aren’t sore, stiff, or have limited range of motion after a sufficient time after your accident, then you likely can handle the case on your own.

 But if there is moderate damage to either your vehicle or the other party’s and you are experiencing any symptoms of injury, I would at least get the opinion of a car accident lawyer.
 It can’t hurt.
-Every personal injury attorney from Tucson I’ve ever seen offers FREE consultations and you won’t need to pay them anything up front to start working on your case.
+Every personal injury attorney I’ve ever seen offers FREE consultations and you won’t need to pay them anything up front to start working on your case.

 Will My Case Against State Farm Go to Trial?